Lauravue7/financial-literacy-with-laura/README.md

-# financial-literacy-with-laura
+# Financial Literacy with Laura

+🌟 **Money, made simple.**
 Empowering families &amp; communities with simple, practical financial education for lasting freedom.
 Breaking cycles, building confidence, and creating generational wealth through financial literacy.
 Making money simple &amp; accessible so every family has the tools to build security and legacy.
-# Financial Literacy with Laura

-🌟 **Money, made simple.**
-I believe financial literacy is more than numbers — it’s about peace of mind, opportunities, and building a legacy.

 ## 👋 About Me
 My name is **Laura Vue**, and I’ve dedicated my career to helping families, students, and communities feel confident with money.